wouterpeere/geothermsim/README.md

 ### Requirements

-geothermsim was developed and tested using Python 3.12.
+geothermsim was developed using Python 3.12, but should be compatible with Python 3.10 and 3.11.
 In addition, the following packages are needed to run geothermsim and its examples:
 - jax (>= 0.6.0)
 - matplotlib (>= 3.10.0),